squteronsquter/very-simple-docker-compose-wordpress/README.md

-#Even Simple WordPress Docker installation
+# Even Simpler WordPress Docker Installation

 This is where I keekp this project.
 Your destination might be different.